What

 capture routines to grab errors and correctly report the

-- User interface are you checking input for valid data ranges.
+- User interface must check input for valid data ranges.
+This is

-software application that wanted percent as an input.
-In one part of
+software application used percent as an input.
+In one part of the

-part the user was supposed to enter 1-100.
-In both cases there
+the user was supposed to enter 1-100.
+In both cases there was no

-was no input checking and the users would enter .01 where 1 was needed
+input checking and the users would enter .01 where 1 was needed or 50

-or 50 where 0-1 was used.
-The software would go off for hours
+where 0-1 was used.
+The software would go off for hours merrily

-merrily trying to use the invalid values.
-In 10 years this was
+trying to use the invalid values.
+In 10 years this was never

-never fixed.
-It was never seen as a problem in software design,
+fixed.
+It was never seen as a problem in software design, but it

 - Data array design.
 What are the fields and